 We can prove that this result also holds in the non-"prefix-independent" case, using again the same kind of tile manipulations.

 \begin{restatable*}{proposition}{oBEveposi} Let $\A = (Q, \stateleq, I, \Gamma)$ be an "ordered Büchi automaton".
 Then $\LangS(\A)$ is "Eve-positional". \end{restatable*}

-The converse inclusion is shown by exhibiting a transformation from any "$\eps$-complete" "Büchi automaton" to an "ordered Büchi automaton" recognizing the same language (up to letter renaming): as all "Eve-positional" "$\omega$-regular languages" can be recognized by an "$\eps$-complete" "Büchi automaton" \cite{CO24Positional}, this suffices.
+The converse inclusion is shown by exhibiting a transformation from any "$\eps$-complete" "Büchi automaton" to an "ordered Büchi automaton" recognising the same language (up to letter renaming): as all "Eve-positional" "$\omega$-regular languages" can be recognised by an "$\eps$-complete" "Büchi automaton" \cite{CO24Positional}, this suffices.

-\begin{restatable*}{proposition}{BuchitooB} For $L$ a language recognized by an "$\eps$-completable" "Büchi automaton", $L$ is "ordered Büchi". \end{restatable*}
+\begin{restatable*}{proposition}{BuchitooB} For $L$ a language recognised by an "$\eps$-completable" "Büchi automaton", $L$ is "ordered Büchi". \end{restatable*}

-We even provide a transformation from a general "$\eps$-complete" "parity automaton" to an "ordered Büchi automaton" recognizing the same language, that is asymptotically optimal.
+We even provide a transformation from a general "$\eps$-complete" "parity automaton" to an "ordered Büchi automaton" recognising the same language, that is asymptotically optimal.

-\begin{restatable*}{theorem}{NPAtooB} For $A$ an "$\eps$-completable" "$\inter{2k}$-automaton" with $n$ states, recognizing a language $L$, there effectively exists an "ordered Büchi automaton" with $kn$ states recognizing $L$. \end{restatable*}
+\begin{restatable*}{theorem}{NPAtooB} For $A$ an "$\eps$-completable" "$\inter{2k}$-automaton" with $n$ states, recognising a language $L$, there effectively exists an "ordered Büchi automaton" with $kn$ states recognising $L$. \end{restatable*}

 A corollary of these results is that we can complete the missing implication in Casares and Ohlmann's work.
 Indeed, chaining \Cref{thm:NPA-to-oB} and \Cref{lem:oBuchi-are-evePosi}, we obtain that: \begin{restatable*}{corollary}{epscompl} Let $A$ be an "$\eps$-completable automaton", then $\Lang(A)$ is "Eve-positional". \end{restatable*}